 Tony Tucker ran a lucrative security business throughout Essex, employing bouncers for nightclubs and thereby providing a vehicle to channel his drug supply.
 He worked with Michael Steele, a drugs smuggler bringing drugs in from abroad and distributing them through local clubs under the menace of Tucker and his associates.

-Bouncers would control who could enter the clubs and sell the drugs, taking a portion of their profits in the process to feedback to Tucker.
 Bernard O’Mahoney, who today is a crime writer, has a chilling past littered with violence and intimidation.
 Working the doors of Essex nightclubs he soon began working with Tony Tucker and over time he became acquainted with the other players, Patrick Tate and Craig Rolfe.

 The death of 18-year-old Leah Betts in November 1995 brought a media storm to the town of Basildon in Essex with the activities of these men soon coming under the spotlight.
 Leah Betts died after taking an ecstasy tablet purchased at Raquel’s nightclub where Bernard O’Mahoney ran the door.
 The media attention and realization that a young girl had lost her life began to cause rifts between the men.

-Internal arguments rose between former friends and they began to turn on each other.
+Internal arguments arose between former friends and they began to turn on each other.
 In the world of gangs and drugs, this meant death threats and continued ruthless violence.
 Just weeks after the tragic death of Leah Betts, the Essex Boys as they had become known, were found dead.

 In early 1996 Darren Nicholls, a local small-time criminal, was arrested and charged with conspiracy to import cannabis.
 In trying to avoid a lengthy prison sentence, he began to tell police his version of what happened on that night six months previously.